miltontom/voice-assisted-keyboard/README.md

-# Voice Assisted Keyboard
+# Voicey

-This system allows individuals who are handicapped or with motor impairments to use the keyboard via their voice.
+Voicey is a voice assisted keyboard that allows individuals who are handicapped or with motor impairments to use the keyboard completely via their voice.

 ## Usecases